LLCZ00/Windows-VM-Scripts/README.md

 ### Issues & TODO
 - A way to change the defaults besides just going into the script and changing them manually (maybe)
 - Currently no error handling
+## Overall TODO
+- Megascript: Single script for downloading/running all of these